fullmetaltac/interview-notes/devops/git.md

 (changed in original)
 ```

 There are the changes.
-Even though “git fetch” does not merge the changes, we can still manually merge the changes from the remote repository.
+Even though "git fetch" does not merge the changes, we can still manually merge the changes from the remote repository.

 ## Lab 44: Pulling Changes

-We’re not going to go through the process of creating another change and pulling it again, but we do want you to know that doing:
+We're not going to go through the process of creating another change and pulling it again, but we do want you to know that doing:

 ```shell
 git pull